charlenetolentino/mattsnotes/301-main/reading301-13.md

 ## Reading : [Employee breakdown of key technology companies](https://informationisbeautiful.net/visualizations/diversity-in-tech/)

-1. What three take-a-ways do you have looking at this data?
+1. Who three take-a-ways do you have looking at this data?

     <ol>